1. Home

 Location: Estadio Azteca, Mexico City, Mexico.

-Mexico: Firm favorites but have "buckled" in past openers.
+Mexico: Firm favourites but have "buckled" in past openers.
 SA stunned them 2-1 in the 2025 Gold Cup.
 Watch for teenage star Gilberto Mora.

 Mexico Win OddsSouth Africa Win OddsMexico vs South Africa Draw Odds